lino-framework/lino/docs/dev/index.rst

 -  :doc:`settings` :
 -  :doc:`application` : An app is not an application.
 Introducing the :class:`Site` class.
+-  :doc:`users` : Why do we replace Django's user management.
+Passwords.
 -  :doc:`menu` :
 -  :doc:`choicelists` :
 -  :doc:`actors` :